ggear/cloudera-framework/README.md

 * Python 2.7
 * Maven 3

-To run the unit and integrations tests, binaries and meta-data are provided for all CDH componnents:
+To run the unit and integrations tests, binaries and meta-data are provided for all CDH components:

 * MacOS 10.12.x
 * CentOS/RHEL 6.x